aspirepress/documentation/docs/aspireupdate/index.md

 11. The Process repeats as requests are made for updates.
 Deletgations are made to WordPress.org are made when an asset locally is not available.

 ## Testing AspireUpdate

 ### Setting up AspireUpdate

 1. [Visit the WP Playground](https://playground.wordpress.net/?blueprint-url=https%3A%2F%2Fraw.githubusercontent.com%2Faspirepress%2FAspireUpdate%2Frefs%2Fheads%2Fplayground-ready%2Fassets%2Fplayground%2Fblueprint.json)to load up WordPress, with AspireUpdate latest stable version..
 2. Check `Enable AspireUpdate API Rewrites`.
-3. Enter anything for the API Key. (not currently enforced)
+3. Can leave API Key blank. (not yet generated or enforced)
 4. Check `Enable Debug Mode`.
 5. Check `String`.
 6. Click Save Changes.